keptn-sandbox/keptn-azure-devops-extension/README.md

 ![Send Keptn event result](screenshots/task-sendkeptnevent-result1.png)

 ## Wait for Keptn event
 This task listens for some time for a specific [Keptn][keptn_link] event.
-Currently only evaluation-done is supported.
+It supports evaluation, delivery as wel as a generic event and you can provide your own sequence name.
 It waits for a configurable amount of minutes.
 Prerequisite of this task is the Send [Keptn][keptn_link] Event task which puts the keptnContext as a variable on the pipeline.
 This task uses this variable to capture the result.

 ![Wait for Keptn event config](screenshots/task-waitforkeptnevent.png)

-You can configure what should happen with the pipeline on a warning or fail from keptn.
+For evaluation you can configure what should happen with the pipeline on a warning or fail from keptn.
 In this case it will give a warning whenever the lighthouse service did not indicate a 'pass'.
 So both warning as fail in [Keptn][keptn_link] will result in a 'succeeded with issues' here.

 ![Wait for Keptn event result](screenshots/task-waitforkeptnevent-result.png)

+The JSON string of the resulting event is published as variable "keptnEventData" so you can use it in whatever tasks you want later in the pipeline.

 ## Add Keptn resource
 Although you can add the SLI, SLO and Dynatrace config files via the **Prepare Keptn Environment** task, there might be cases where you need to push additional files to Keptn.
 I am thinking about JMeter scripts for example or other config that can be used by Keptn services.
 That's when you could use this additional task.